-We understand that prospective university applicants use online resources in a range of ways to research their potential applications.
-This pre-applicant pack is for those of you who'd like a comprehensive overview of the admissions process to Churchill College, from choosing a course, through putting in an application, up to thinking about accommodation and finances.
+We understand that prospective undergraduates use several resources to research their potential applications.
+This pack is for those of you who'd like a comprehensive overview of the Churchill admissions process, from choosing a course, through to putting in an application, up to thinking about accommodation and finances.
 We've structured it a bit like a series of FAQs but it works as a straight read.

-Contents
+Contents:

-- I'm thinking of applying to Churchill College.
-What should I do first? - What are Churchill's entry requirements and conditional offers? - How do I apply? - How does Churchill make decisions about who to admit? - Why should I apply to Churchill? - Where will I live at Churchill? - How much does it cost to study at Churchill and what financial help is available?
+• I'm thinking of applying to Churchill College.
+What should I do first?
+3 • What are Churchill's entry requirements and conditional offers?
+5 • How do I apply?
+8 • How does Churchill make decisions about who to admit?
+9 • Why should I apply to Churchill?
+11 • Can I visit?
+13 • Where will I live at Churchill?
+14 • How much does studying at Churchill cost and what financial help is available?
+16